Pasta Arrabbiata with Spinach, Black Pepper & Parmesan

 2. While the pasta is cooking, add the sausage to a large skillet and cook over medium heat until browned.
 Carefully remove sausage from skillet and set aside.
 In the same pan, add the remaining 2 tbsp’s butter, a pinch of salt and pepper, and the remaining teaspoon of garlic powder and cook until the butter is melted and bubbling.
 Add onions and red peppers.
 Stir frequently until onions become translucent, about 5-6 minutes.
 Add minced garlic, and saute until fragrant @ 30 seconds.
 Add red wine and use a spatula to stir well and deglaze any fond* from the bottom of the pan.
 Reduce heat to medium-low and cook until liquid evaporates, 2-3 minutes.

-3. Remove from heat and carefully the ingredients to a blender, or use an immersion blender, add cornstarch, and puree until smooth—return sauce to the pan.
+3. Remove from heat and carefully place ingredients in a blender, or use an immersion blender, add cornstarch, and puree until smooth—return sauce to the pan.

 4. Over medium heat, stir in half-and-half.
 Add 1/2 cup parmesan, cooked sausage, and remaining spices to the sauce.
 Stir frequently and cook until sausage has warmed through, about 2-3 minutes.
 Taste for seasoning, add salt and pepper, and additional spices if needed.